Alessio Besio

-Alessio Besio (born 18 March 2004) is a Swiss professional footballer who plays as a forward for German club SC Verl on loan from SC Freiburg II.
+Alessio Abilio Besio (born 18 March 2004) is a Swiss professional footballer who plays as a forward for club VfL Wolfsburg.

 Club career

 On 30 May 2023, Besio agreed to join SC Freiburg II on a free transfer on 1 July 2023 following the end of his contract with St. Gallen.

 On 18 June 2025, Besio was loaned by SC Verl in 3.
 Liga.

+On 25 June 2026, Besio signed a four-season contract with VfL Wolfsburg.

 Personal life

 Besio is the son of former professional footballer Claudio Besio.